theislab/single-cell-transformer-papers/README.md

 # Transformers in Single-Cell Omics
 A list of single-cell transformer papers is available on the [website](https://theislab.github.io/single-cell-transformer-papers/).

+We welcome contributions to this repository.
+Please open a pull request or an issue if you want to add or edit an entry.
+Model data is stored in `_data` directory, following the format of the existing entries.
+New entries are added at the top of the corresponding table.

 ### Citation
 If you find the the data in this repository useful for your work, please cite:
 ```